PRBonn/rko_lio/docs/config.md

 - **max_range** (`float`, default `100.0`)
     Maximum usable LiDAR range in meters.
     Points beyond this cutoff are ignored.
+    Reducing this is an easy way to reduce compute requirements, since you typically won't need information from 100m away for odometry.
+    Nevertheless, this is the default.

 - **min_range** (`float`, default `1.0`)
     Minimum LiDAR range in meters.
     Points closer than this are discarded.
+    Useful if your platform shows up in the scan due to occlusions.

 - **max_points_per_voxel** (`int`, default `20`)
     Maximum number of points stored per voxel in the VDB map.
     Affects both memory and ICP data association.
-    In case you need more runtime performance, you can reduce this without (possibly) losing much performance.
+    In case you need more runtime performance, you can reduce this.
+    Odometry performance will be a bit affected, but how much depends on the environment.

 - **max_correspondance_distance** (`float`, default `0.5`)
     Maximum distance threshold (meters) for ICP data associations.